substack/node-humbug/readme.markdown

 # humbug

-Debug inline state with a streamable repl.
+Debug inline state with a streaming repl.

 # example